Plan a Scenic and Stylish San Francisco Honeymoon

 Coastline Big Sur, Bixby Bridge

 San Francisco is an ideal destination for cosmopolitan newlyweds who relish art, shopping, fine dining, city life and spectacular scenery.
-For a balance of nature and culture, couples can hike and explore national parks, plus visit cutting-edge restaurants, boutiques and museums.
+For a balance of nature and culture, couples can hike and explore national parks, plus visit cutting-edge restaurants, modern art galleries and museums.
 After several days in the metropolis, they can head north for relaxation and indulgence in wine country or south to luxuriate in Carmel or Big Sur.

-Arguably one of the most beautiful cities in the US, San Francisco is a great backdrop for a romantic vacation.
+Arguably one of the most beautiful cities in the US, San Francisco is a great backdrop for a romantic California vacation.
 With so much to offer in the way of culture and nature, it provides endless sightseeing opportunities and activities.
 Plus, a San Francisco honeymoon allows couples to indulge and explore without the hassle of traveling internationally, say Kara Bebell and Harlan deBell, co-owners of The Travel Siblings.
 Convenient to access, the city is well-connected to major hubs nationwide, with nonstop flights easy to find.

 Since San Francisco is one of the most expensive cities in the US, honeymooning there can be pricey, say Bebell and deBell.
 "The most central and luxurious hotels are worth the splurge, but the nightly rates can run high in peak tourist seasons," they say.

-Famous for its hills—like the oft-photographed Lombard Street—'Frisco is also not ideal for couples who don't like walking, say Bebell and deBell.
+Before buying plane tickets or renting a car, remember that this city is famous for its hills—like the oft-photographed Lombard Street—'Frisco is also not ideal for couples who don't like walking, say Bebell and deBell.
 While you can rent a car, remember to factor in overnight parking fees, gas and the hassle of driving.

-Places to Visit in San Francisco
+Places to Visit on a San Francisco Honeymoon

 Golden Gate Park